Dofus-Batteries-Included/DBI.Plugins/README.md

 WARNING: A specific version of the plugins can only work for the specific version of the game that it was built against.
 Trying to use a plugin with another version of the game can lead to unexpected results, or even crashes of the game. **It is recommended to always provide an expected build ID.**

+#### Logging

+DBI provides integration with Microsoft loggers: simply call one of the `DBI.Logging.Create` methods to get an `ILogger` that outputs to the `BepInEx` console window.

 #### Settings

 DBI uses the configuration system provided by BepInEx and store the configuration of all plugins in the `BepInEx/config/DofusBatteriesIncluded.cfg` file.